LitoMore/computer-science-notes/the-rust-programming-language/README.md

 The ownership of a variable follows the same pattern every time: assigning a value to another variable moves it.
 When a variable that includes data on the heap goes out of scope, the value will be cleaned up by `drop` unless the data has been moved to be owned by another variable.

+### References and Borrowing

+*References* allow you to refer to some value without taking ownership of it.

+The opposite of referencing by using `&` is *dereferencing*, which is a accomplished with the dereference operator, `*`.

+When functions have references as parameters instead of the actual values, we won't need to return the values in order to give back ownership, because we never had ownership.

+We call having references as function parameters *borrowing*.

+Just as variables are immutable by default, so are references.
+We're not allowed to modify something we have a reference to.

+#### Mutable References

+But mutable references have one big restriction: you can have only one mutable reference to a particular piece of data in a particular scope.

+A *data race* is similar to a race condition and happens when these three behaviors occur:

+- Two or more pointer access the same data at the same time
+- At least one of the pointers is being used to write to the data
+- There's no mechanism being used to synchronize access to the data

+We *also* cannot have a mutable reference while we have an immutable one.

+Note that a reference's scope starts from where it is introduced and continues through the last time that reference is used.

+#### Dangling References

+In Rust, by contrast, the compiler guarantees that references will never be dangling references.

+#### The Rules of References

+- At any given time, you can have *either* one mutable reference *or* any number of imuutable references
+- References must always be valid